 What ‘flexible working’ means is being adaptable, demonstrating fungibility and changing our attitude to what the working day looks like.

-To be most productive, embrace the flexibility of working remotely, trust your colleagues to do the same, and you might just find that you get just as much, or more, out of your day than when you lost 2 hours of your day to travel.
+To be most productive, embrace the flexibility of working remotely.
+Trust your colleagues to do the same.
+You might just find that you get just as much, or more, out of your day than when you lost 2 hours of your day to travel.